RoseCityRobotics/common_platform/docs/source/slam/index.md

 # SLAM Operations

 This section covers Simultaneous Localization and Mapping (SLAM) operations for the common platform robot.
+Learn how to create maps of your environment using Cartographer, localize your robot within existing maps then plan and execute navigation paths

 ## Topics